wlsvy/TIL/Document/Git/gitCommands.md

 diff 관련 옵션

-- '--name-status' : Show only names and status of changed files.
+- `--name-status` : Show only names and status of changed files.
 See the description of the --diff-filter option on what the status letters mean

 shortlog

-- 기본 커맨드 포맷 : 'git shortlog [<options>] [<revision-range>] [[--] <path>…​]'
+- 기본 커맨드 포맷 : `git shortlog [<options>] [<revision-range>] [[--] <path>…​]`
 - 옵션 몇가지
-  - '-n / --numbered' : Sort output according to the number of commits per author instead of author alphabetic order.
+  - `-n / --numbered` : Sort output according to the number of commits per author instead of author alphabetic order.
-  - '-s / --summary' : Suppress commit description and provide a commit count summary only.
+  - `-s / --summary` : Suppress commit description and provide a commit count summary only.
-  - '-e / --email' : show email
+  - `-e / --email` : show email
   -

 - [git-log](https://git-scm.com/docs/git-log)